-For Withhold For Withhold 01 - Stanley K. Tanger [] [] 4 - William G. Benton [] [] 02 - Steven B. Tanger [] [] 5 - Thomas E. Robinson [] [] 03 - Jack Africk [] [] 6 - Allan L. Schuman [] [] 2.
-To ratify the appointment of Prior ers LLP as the Compan For [] y's independent registered public acco Against [] ountant firm for the table Abstain fiscal year ending December 31, 2007.
-1 1 2 f incorporation to increase the number is set forth in full in the enclosed Prox authorized for issuance from 50 million For [] Against [ ] Abstain [ ] per share and to in crease the number of c ommon shares authorized for issuance shares, each class having four million ommon shares to 150 million common For [] Against [ ] Abstain [] 5.
-To transact such other busines s as may properly o come before the meetin g or any adjournment(s) thereof.
-B Non-Voting Items Change of Address - Please print r new address below.
+01 - Stanley K. Tanger For [] Withhold [] 4 - William G. Benton For [] Withhold [] 02 - Steven B. Tanger [] [] 5 - Thomas E. Robinson [] [] 03 - Jack Africk [] [] 6 - Allan L. Schuman [] []

+2. To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accountant firm for the fiscal year ending December 31, 2007.
+For Against Abstain

+3. To consider a proposal by the directors to amend the Company's articles of incorporation to increase the number of common shares authorized for issuance from 50 million common shares to 150 million common shares.
+The proposed amendment is set forth in full in the enclosed Proxy Statement.

+For Against Abstain [] [] []

+4. To consider a proposal by the directors to amend the Company's articles of incorporation to create four new classes of preferred shares, each class having four million shares with a par value of \$.01 per share and to increase the number of common shares authorized for issuance from 50 million common shares to 150 million common shares.
+The proposed amendment is set forth in full in the enclosed Proxy Statement.

+For Against Abstain [] [] []

+5. To transact such other business as may properly come before the meeting or any adjournment(s) thereof.

+B Non-Voting Items

+Change of Address - Please print new address below.